euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Introduction
 ------------

-..
-Notes
-   as well as other
-   was widely used to perform

-.. lexicon
-  field of view
-  tile
-  mosaic
-  wave length / colour
-  sample
-  specimen
-  virtual slide

-..
-An anecdote about this stress is that many people relate they continue to see fluorescent signal
-.. labelling when they go to sleep.

 Since early times optical microscopy play an important role in biology research and medical diagnostic.
 Nowadays digital microscopy is a natural evolution of the technology that provide many